 Alumni are involved in several ways through the Rutland Institute for Ethics: High School Ethics Case Competition – High schools within a three-county radius are invited to participate in an ethics case competition.
 The competition invites alumni to serve as judges either in the first round of activities (AM) or in the final round (PM) of activities. ii.
 Annual Ethics Day Speakers – Alumni are invited on campus to speak to students about ethics as it pertains to their respective disciplines.
 Invitations are subject to the request of faculty members.

 A new area of development for the institute is the development of corporate involvement.
-Corporations interested in advancing ethics education and ethical leadership should contact the director of the institute for more information and/or consider sponsorship opportunities under “Financial Support”.
+Corporations interested in advancing ethics education and ethical leadership should contact Dr. William McCoy, Director of the Rutland Institute for Ethics, at firstname.lastname@example.org or 864-656-6147 for more information and/or consider sponsorship opportunities under “Financial Support”.